MohammadrezaMoeini/Numerical_Homogenization/README.md

  the number of cells, the difference between the homogenized model's prediction and that of the explicit model should converge to zero)

- (The following figures show examples of the last two ways of verification)
+The following figures show examples of the last two ways of verification:
 ![Ex1 Test number of cells](Figures/Fig02_Example1TestNumberofCells.PNG)
 ![Ex1 Test BC](Figures/Fig03_Example1TestBCLoading.PNG)